N-HEDGER/BHISMALAB_META/CH_01_Introduction.md

 ### Example 2: A miraculous replication

-In 2001, a group of researchers found that a new treatment was effective at reducing depression (N=26, p=.049).
+In 2001, a group of researchers found that a new drug treatment was effective at reducing depression (N=26, p=.049).

 Unfortunately the authors only had access to a small sample and so the confidence interval around their effect size estimate was very large.

 In 2008 they managed to perform a replication study with an independent sample of participants .
 Miraculously, they found that the effect was identical in magnitude!
-(N=26, p=.049).
+(N=26, p = .049).
 In 2011, they replicated the study and again found exactly the same effect!
-(N=26, p=.049).
+(N=26, p =.049).

 The code below will fit a meta-analytic model to these studies and plot a slightly adapted version of a forest plot, which will be described below.